 This is rather slight evidence on which to state categorically that Vikings tattooed themselves.
-The Arabic word used in the original text for “tattoo” was more commonly used to describe mosque decorations rather than actual tattoos.
+The Arabic word used in the original text for “tattoo” was more commonly used to describe mosque decorations rather than actual tattoos— a fitting description considering similarities between a mosque’s geometric patterns and those of a runic Viking tattoos.
 Also, tattoos are not mentioned in any of the sagas or poetry, although these literary works describe many other physical characteristics such as scars or hair color.

 Unfortunately, human skin does not survive centuries of burial.
 However, a Scythian chieftain was found in Siberia who had been buried circa 500 B.C.
 He had been buried beneath the permafrost, so his skin and tattoos survived.
 While this find predates Viking traders in Russia by 1300 years, it is possible that Vikings could have met the descendants of the Scythians while on trading missions in Russia and learned the tattooing art from them.
 The Scythian warrior’s tattoos had Scythian art styles, of course.
 If Vikings did have tattoos, it is likely they would have used Norse designs and symbols found in their other artwork on bone carvings or jewelry.

 For a more “modern” example, the ancient mummy of a mysterious young woman, known as the Ukok Princess, was found 2,500 metres up in the Altai Mountains in a border region close to frontiers of Russia with Mongolia, China and Kazakhstan.
 The remains of the immaculately dressed ‘princess’, aged around 25 and preserved for several millennia in the Siberian permafrost, were discovered in 1993 by Novosibirsk scientist Natalia Polosmak.
 Her colourful body artwork is seen as the best preserved and most elaborate ancient tattoos anywhere in the world.